 There’s a steep learning curve when faced with a diagnosis.
 There are appointments, specialists, there is research to do, feelings to feel, a lot of processing time.
 You’re gonna need to muddle your way through it.
 You’re going to get really busy.
 They’ll check in and see how you’re doing.
 They’ll cry with you and celebrate with you, but you’re heading down a road that can’t fully follow you down.
 Send postcards.
 Fly over to their road when you can.

 This is going to make you feel lots of things.
 Jealous.
 Angry.
 Resentful.
 It might make you feel bad that you feel all these FEELINGS and none of them are good.
 It is going to makes your paths feel even further apart.
 Take a few minutes to look around and find the things that are the same on your path and reach out.
 (I know, you’re thinking “why should I reach out, I’m the one going through the hard time.”)
 Reach about because it’s boot season and you need a new pair.
-Reach out because your favourite coffee is back for the season and you have to have one.
-Reach out because when you do, you remember that your life has many paths, and your child is just one of them.
+Then reach out because your favourite coffee is back for the season and you have to have one.
+No really, reach out!
+Because when you do, you remember that your life has many paths, and your child is just one of them.
 You’re still in there.

 All those therapists you saw all the time and chatted with and had standing ‘dates’ with will move on to other clients and you’ll move on to a new schedule and you’ll realize you didn’t need to see your friends when you had people that really ‘got’ where you were in your life.
 Your regular therapists and various nurses were living the smallest details of your reality with you and you didn’t have to mention your new haircut.
 They noticed.
 But all of a sudden they are gone and 2 years have passed and where does time go?
 Meet a friend after your haircut.
 Plan a lunch after speech therapy.
 Call a friend on the drive to PT.